tiagolins2/Image-Processing-Apps/README.md

 4. You can then run one of the three protocols

 Running as an executable (requires MATLAB runtime installation, no license needed)
-1. If you do not wish to have MATLAB installed in your computer, go to MATLAB Runtime - MATLAB Compiler - MATLAB (mathworks.com) and install a version compatible with your operating system, with the runtime version number R2022a (9.12).
+1. If you do not wish to have MATLAB installed in your computer, go to [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) and install a version compatible with your operating system, with the runtime version number R2022a (9.12).
 2. Double click on the file Run_plate.exe

  <img width="409" alt="tutorial_9_pro" src="https://github.com/tiagolins2/Image-Processing-Apps/assets/95873122/c6246ba8-8a24-46ce-ac01-f4b8c90e3e1f">